-What the three scholars do agree upon—and it’s worth nothing that Marsden is an Evangelical Protestant (who taught at Notre Dame), Marty is a Lutheran who likely falls in the “moderate” category theologically, and Ruthven appears to be a secular scholar (based on his writing and what bio I’ve found online)—is notable because it brings some clarity to an admittedly complicated and confusing topic.
+What the three scholars do agree upon—and it’s worth pointing out that Marsden is an Evangelical Protestant (who taught at Notre Dame), Marty is a Lutheran who likely falls in the “moderate” category theologically, and Ruthven appears to be a secular scholar (based on his writing and what bio I’ve found online)—is notable because it brings some clarity to an admittedly complicated and confusing topic.
 In short, they describe religious fundamentalism as a negative reaction to modernity and secularism that is rooted in a particular way of viewing history, usually directly related to a literal manner of interpreting sacred writing.
 Ruthven, in Fundamentalism: A Very Short Introduction (Oxford, 2007), writes, “Put at its broadest, [fundamentalism] may be described as a religious way of being that manifests itself in a strategy by which beleaguered believers attempt to preserve their distinctive identities or groups in the face of modernity and secularization.”
 This strategy is usually closely connected to a desire to recover and bring back a “golden age” of history, a desire that is usually pursued using political means and involving a vision that might be described as “apocalyptic”.

 Marty, in a September 30, 2001 interview, says, “The fundamentalist, however, says there was a moment in history when a particular book, leader and original social community was perfect, which in my opinion never existed.”
 He also emphasizes that while some basic resemblances can be found among “fundamentalisms”, there are often very notable differences: “I couldn’t be more emphatic than to say these fundamentalisms are very, very different from one another. ….
 We are not saying that just because this form of Islamic fundamentalism shoots at people, that other fundamentalist people are waiting to do so also.”
 In other words, Francis’ belief that violence is a (or “the”) key feature of fundamentalism is not shared by many scholars who have studied the subject for years or decades.